carlos-garcia-dev/dotfiles/README.md

 ## Installation

-Installation it is based on the creations of symlinks.
+Installation it is based on the creation of `symlinks`.
 The way for creating those is:

 ```sh
   ln -s <route> <archive>
 ```

 _Vim files_ are stored in a `configs` folder for better encapsulation and a cleaner storage.
 That folder has to be in the `~/configs` route.
 The needed commands before you copy the Vim files are:

 ```sh
   ln -s configs/.vim   .vim